On the global homotopy theory of symmetric monoidal categories: Introduction

 The \emph{algebraic $K$-theory} of rings encodes information about a wide range of phenomena in number theory, geometry, and other areas of pure mathematics.
 While historically the roots of the subject lie in algebra, Quillen's construction \cite{quillen-plus} of the $K$-groups of a ring $R$ is decidedly homotopy theoretic in nature: he first assigns to $R$ an infinite loop space (or, in modern interpretation, a connective spectrum) $\textbf{K}(R)$, and the $K$-groups are then only obtained in a second step as the homotopy groups of it.

 Quillen's second construction \cite{quillen-theorem-A} made it clear that algebraic $K$-theory does not really depend on the ring $R$ itself, but only on its module category.
 Building on this observation, algebraic $K$-theory was soon extended to more general categorical inputs.
-In particular, Shimada and Shimakawa \cite{shimada-shimakawa} constructed the algebraic $K$-theory of small symmetric monoidal categories.
-More precisely, they show how symmetric monoidal categories yield \emph{special $\Gamma$-spaces} in the sense of Segal, which we can think of as `commutative monoids up to coherent systems of homotopies.'
+In particular, May \cite{may-permutative} constructed the algebraic $K$-theory of small symmetric monoidal categories, and an equivalent construction was later given by Shimada and Shimakawa \cite{shimada-shimakawa}; more precisely, they show how symmetric monoidal categories yield \emph{special $\Gamma$-spaces} in the sense of Segal, which we can think of as `commutative monoids up to coherent systems of homotopies.'
 Segal's delooping machinery \cite{segal-gamma} then associates to each (special) $\Gamma$-space a connective spectrum, and together this yields the $K$-theory $\textbf{K}(\mathscr C)$ of a symmetric monoidal category $\mathscr C$.
 If $R$ is a ring, then applying $\textbf K$ to a skeleton of the symmetric monoidal category of finitely generated projective $R$-modules and $R$-linear isomorphisms under direct sum recovers the usual $K$-theory of $R$.